Scott Pearson | Executive Director

 Anne Tomkinson | Senior Manager, Human Resources & Operations

-Anne Tomkinson is responsible for all aspects of human resources as well as facilities and procurement operations at DC PCSB.
+Anne Tomkinson is responsible for all aspects of human resources as well as facilities and procurement operations at DCPCSB.
 With over a dozen years in the field, Ms. Tomkinson brings a wealth of human resources expertise to the organization.
 As Senior Director at BayFirst Solutions, Ms. Tomkinson oversaw all aspects of division operations including contract management, staffing, training and development, marketing and P&L. At TCS Associates she created a Human Resources department where she both crafted policies and implemented processes to ensure compliance and streamline systems.
-Ms. Tomkinson has provided human resources and operational consultation to a variety of non-profit organizations including Food For Life and The House DC, and is currently a board member of Little Lights Urban Ministries.
-A Society for Human Resources Management Senior Certified Professional, Ms. Tomkinson holds a Bachelor of Arts and Master of Science in Management from The Catholic University of America.
+Ms. Tomkinson has provided human resources and operational consultation to a variety of non-profit organizations including Food For Life and The House DC, and has served as a board member of Little Lights Urban Ministries.
+A Society for Human Resources Management Senior Certified Professional, Ms. Tomkinson has served on the board of the local DC SHRM chapter and holds a Bachelor of Arts and Master of Science in Management from The Catholic University of America.

 Tatia Pritchett | Accountant

 Charlene Haigler-Mickles assists with meeting planning and provides other administrative support to DC PCSB staff members.
-Before that she worked as an office manager in Washington DC for a child welfare nonprofit organization.
+Before joining the Board, she worked as an office manager in Washington, DC for a child welfare nonprofit organization.
 Ms. Haigler-Mickles holds an Associate of Science in Business Management from Averett University.

-Jiselle O’Neal serves as the primary contact for the Executive Team and acts as the intermediary between stakeholders and PCSB’s Board members.
-Additionally, she works closely with the Chief Operating Officer in coordinating special projects across the organization to fulfill strategic goals.
+Jiselle O’Neal’s work focuses on school-based health, mental health, safety, and transportation.
+She coordinates with city agencies such as the Department of Behavioral Health (DBH), Department of Health (DoH), and the Department of Transportation (DDOT) to ensure DC charter schools and students receive the support and services they need.
 Prior to joining DC PCSB, Ms. O’Neal worked at The Door, a non-profit youth services agency in New York, NY, where she managed participant recruitment and group coaching sessions that supported youth throughout the city in developing work ethic, addressing barriers and obtaining employment.
 She holds a Bachelor of Arts and Master of Arts degree in Forensic Psychology from John Jay College of Criminal Justice.

 Danielle Bell | Operations Assistant